-The average salary for a barrister in the UK is £89,200 gross per year, £5,030 net per month, according to Jobted, 202% higher than the UK’s national average.
+The average barrister salary in the UK is £89,200 gross per year, £5,030 net per month, according to Jobted, 202% higher than the UK’s national average.
 Barristers also average bonus payments of £4,900 per year and profit sharing incomes of £1,870 per year.

 Similar to solicitors, a barrister earns in relation to their seniority.
-A junior barrister earns an average of £42,000 per year, while a senior barrister earns upwards of £132,000 annually.
+A junior barrister salary is around £42,000 per year, while a senior barrister earns upwards of £132,000 annually.